Important Coronavirus Information

 Getting vaccinated and boosted against COVID-19 is one of the best ways to protect yourself and everyone around you, particularly those who are at increased risk for severe illness.
 The COVID-19 vaccine is safe, free and readily available.
 If you are unvaccinated or in need of a booster, we encourage you to get the vaccine now.
 For locations where the vaccine is available, please check out www.vaccines.gov, text your zip code to 438829, or call 1-800-232-0233 to find a location near you.
 Still have questions?
 Go to www.cdc.gov/coronavirus for the latest information on the vaccine.

 Our COVID-19 Update:

-Benedictine Living Community-Owatonna is currently offering regular coronavirus testing to our employees, and as needed to symptomatic residents and employees.
+Benedictine Living Community-Owatonna is currently offering coronavirus testing as required by the Centers for Medicare and Medicaid Services (CMS) and as needed to residents and employees with symptoms.
 Testing enables us to better protect our residents and staff by identifying those who may be positive, but are not having any symptoms.
 Once identified, we can implement additional infection control measures quickly to better care for those who may be infected.
 We will update our hotline – 507-446-4940 – if our testing identifies any new positive cases.

 We continue to monitor all our residents and staff for signs and symptoms of the virus.
 Because the health and wellness of our residents and associates is our priority, we have implemented all recommended measures to prevent the spread of this virus on our campus.
 We are also in close communication with our local and state health officials to ensure we are taking all appropriate steps.